When it comes to cooking wine, one common question that arises is whether or not it needs to be refrigerated.

 1. Storage: Cooking wine should be stored in a cool, dark place, away from direct sunlight and heat sources.
 This will help preserve its flavor and quality.

-See also Will egg noodles cook in a crock pot
+See also How long does rice take to cook in crock pot

 2. Shelf Life: Cooking wine typically has a longer shelf life compared to regular wine.
 However, it is still important to check the expiration date on the bottle and use it before it goes bad.